Pttn/rieMiner/README.md

 * Protocol : protocol to use: GetBlockTemplate for solo mining, Stratum for pooled mining, Benchmark for testing.
 Default: Benchmark;
 * Address : custom payout address for solo mining (GetBlockTemplate only).
 Default: a donation address;
 * Threads : number of threads used for mining.
 Default: 8;
 * Sieve : size of the sieve table used for mining.
 Use a bigger number if you have 16 GiB of RAM or more, as you will obtain better results: this will usually reduce the ratio between the n-tuple and n+1-tuples counts.
-Reduce if you have less than 8 GiB of RAM.
+Reduce if you have less than 8 GiB of RAM (or if you want to reduce memory usage).
 It can go up to 2^64 - 1, but setting this at more than a few billions will be too much and decrease performance.
-Default: 2^30;
+Default: 2^31;
-* MaxMem : set an approximate limit on amount of memory to use in MiB.
-0 for no limit.
-Default: 0;
 * Tuples : for solo mining, submit not only blocks (6-tuples) but also k-tuples of at least the given length.
 Additionally, the base prime of such tuple will be shown in the Benchmark Mode.
 Default: 6.

 It is also possible to use custom configuration file paths, examples: